-The practice had made reasonable adjustments for patients with disabilities.
+Due to the nature of the premises, access for people who use wheelchairs and those with pushchairs would not be possible.
+Wheelchair users or those who cannot manage steps would be signposted to a local practice which is accessible.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.